Introducing the Dyop®

 View the spinning rings at a five-foot distance.

-(Below is a static image of the Dyop online Acuity test.)
+(Below are static images of the Dyop online Acuity test.)

 Open the acuity (visual clarity) test with the above link.
 View the spinning rings at a five-foot distance.